 Look out for the Old Holly update which Ian writes every month, an insight into what's been going on on the farm this month!
 It can be found on every table in the Courtyard Cafe and Playbarn!

 Day to Day....

-David and Ian's day starts at the crack of dawn with the 5am milking, long before the Farm Shop and Playbarn are open!
-They bring the cows into the parlour and milk 24 at a time, they are currently milking around 120 cows every morning and again at night time.
-The calves are then fed milk at about 7am, whilst the parlour is cleaned down ready for the night time milking, and once all the cows have been fed, watered and checked then its time for David and Ian to have their breakfast.
+Ian's day starts at the crack of dawn with the 5am milking, long before the Farm Shop and Playbarn are open!
+He brings the cows into the parlour and milk 24 at a time, we are currently milking around 120 cows every morning and again at night time.
+The calves are then fed milk at about 7am, whilst the parlour is cleaned down ready for the night time milking, and once all the cows have been fed, watered and checked then its time for Ian to have his breakfast.

-After a well earned breakfast, David and Ian can then start the rest of their jobs on the farm including caring for the animals, looking after the herd, crops, working with machinery, building and maintenance work around the farm yard or farm paperwork!!
+After a well earned breakfast, Ian can then start the rest of their jobs on the farm including caring for the animals, looking after the herd, crops, working with machinery, building and maintenance work around the farm yard or farm paperwork!!
 Ian's farm update will fill you in on what's been happening this month.
-The Farm operates 365 days a year, with a 5am start on Christmas Day, New Years Day, on their Birthdays etc. The farmers even check on their cows at night time to check everything is well.
+The Farm operates 365 days a year, with a 5am start on Christmas Day, New Years Day, on their Birthdays etc. We even check on the cows at night time to check everything is well.

 The organic milk produced on the farm is also used by Angela to make Coolcow Ice Cream on site, so why not visit our Farm Shop and try some delicious Ice cream!!

 Ice Cream tubs are also now available so you can enjoy our Ice cream at home!

 Organic Farming - what's it all about?